Peer support programs

 Kim Sunderland, a peer support and workplace mental health consultant and educator, shared, “Peer support can be for anyone and anything.
 It can help with a tough work experience, challenging relationship issue, addiction, or a mental health challenge.”

-“The mental health system can be complex with delays in getting care; this is a way to help keep employees functioning and at work,” Added Shaleen Jones, former Executive Director, Peer Support Canada.
+“The mental health system can be complex with delays in getting care; this is a way to help keep employees functioning and at work,” added Shaleen Jones, former Executive Director, Peer Support Canada.

 Key considerations